ollama/ollama-python/README.md

 ollama serve
 ```

-Next you can go ahead with `ollapa-python`.
+Next you can go ahead with `ollama-python`.

 ## Install